 Tens of thousands of people, including Plaintiffs and the Class, are now displaced from their homes, many forced to live in shelters, tents, or their cars.
 They are left not knowing where they will sleep, when they will have a roof over their heads again, or whether they will be able to rebuild their lives.

-“This is a disaster of a scale unprecedented in California,” said Elizabeth Cabraser, founding partner of Lieff Cabraser and counsel for the plaintiffs and the class.
+“This is a disaster of a scale unprecedented in California,” said Elizabeth Cabraser, counsel for the plaintiffs and the class.
 “And with the information alleged in the complaint, that the fire was started by unsafe PG&E equipment, it becomes a tragedy that could have, and should have, been avoided had PG&E done their legal duty of safely operating and maintaining their power infrastructure.”

 “We intend to prove that PG&E was well aware that its substandard and neglected infrastructure could cause devastation on this scale.
 There is simply no excuse for PG&E’s conscious disregard for the lives and rights of our neighbors in the Butte County community, and the members of this plaintiff class must be compensated swiftly and fairly so that they can begin the monumental task of rebuilding their lives,” said Rafey S. Balabanian, Edelson PC’s Managing Partner.
 “While our complaint alleges that PG&E has failed to make necessary improvements after facing similar legal action multiple times in the past, it is our hope that this time the company will finally change its practices, and that a tragedy like the Camp Fire can never happen again.”